 Sizes and Weights

 Paperwork and airports. a stressful combo that you can swerve when you ship with Sherpr.
 Basically, when you ship items abroad you might be asked to provide information on what it is that you’re sending.
-Ship with Sherpr, and they’ll get all the paperwork ready for you.
+Bagging shipping with Sherpr, and they’ll get all the paperwork ready for you.
 So you can cruise straight through customs and concentrate on your trip, not tick boxes.

 For added peace of mind, adding insurance into the mix is non-negotiable, really.
-The good news is that when you ship with Sherpr there’s free £100 / $100 / AED360 insurance added to every journey.
+The good news is that when you shipping luggage internationally with Sherpr there’s free £100 / $100 / AED360 insurance added to every journey.
 Not enough?
 Don’t worry, you can purchase up to £3000 / $5000 / AED 18,000 worth of extra insurance cover.

 Get an exclusive 15% discount on your Sherpr order with amberplus.